Daydreamer-riri/vite-react-ssg/docs/src/pages/docs/Configuration.md

 **default** `false`

 Generate for all routes, including dynamic routes.
-If enabled, you will need to configGure your serve manually to handle dynamic routes properly.
+If enabled, you will need to configure your serve manually to handle dynamic routes properly.

 ### crittersOptions